 - Corporate bonds are characterized by higher yields because there is a higher risk of a company defaulting than a government.

-- Corporate bonds include convertible bonds, which the holder can convert into stock, and callable bonds, which allow the company to redeem an issue prior to maturity.
+- Corporate bonds include convertible bonds, which the holder can convert into stock, and callable bonds, which allow the company to redeem an issue before maturity.

 11. Government Bonds:

-These are safest instruments and their value sometimes in secondary market varies according to the stability of the governments.
+These are the safest instruments and their value sometimes in the secondary market varies according to the stability of the governments.